sky54000/Scroller_bittrex_websocket_node/README.md

 ansible-galaxy install geerlingguy.docker
 ```

-the script use galaxy role from greerlingguy because his use good practice and
+the script use galaxy role from greerlingguy because its use good practice and
 it's easy to use.

 > You can found more information about [Ansible Galaxy here](http://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html) and the github of [geerlingguy here](https://github.com/geerlingguy).